gkourtellas/myweb_scraper/README.md

 # Web Tip Scraper (Playwright + Telegram)

-Scrapes predefined pages for daily tips/content, ignores minor edits (e.g., “win/lose” added) via similarity matching, sends Telegram notifications, and logs each tip in JSON and a monthly Excel file.
+Scrapes predefined pages for daily tips/content, ignores minor edits (e.g., “win/lose” added) by comparing the trimmed message it actually sends, delivers Telegram notifications, and logs each tip in JSON and a monthly Excel file.

 ## How it works

 - Reads targets from `urls.txt` (URL, type, CSS selector, optional date format and line trim).
-- Loads each page with Playwright (headless Chromium), extracts text, and compares with last sent.
+- Loads each page with Playwright (headless Chromium), extracts text, and builds a combined content.
+- Dedupe: trims to the top N lines (what is sent to Telegram) and compares that against the last sent entry using similarity to avoid notifying on small changes below the fold.
-- Sends a Telegram message if content is new/significantly different.
+- Sends a Telegram message if the trimmed content is new/significantly different.
 - Logs:
   - `sent_log.json`: daily run log (auto-cleared daily)
-  - `last_sent.json`: persistent dedupe store
+  - `last_sent.json`: persistent dedupe store (saves the trimmed content)
   - `tips_log_YYYY_MM.xlsx`: monthly Excel log of tips

 ## Requirements